3lvis/Form/README.md

 ## License

-HYPForms is available under the MIT license.
+Forms is available under the MIT license.
 See the [LICENSE](https://github.com/hyperoslo/Form/raw/master/LICENSE.md) file for more info.